-The Act dictates the levy of a tax sufficient to pay debt service of any general obligation bonds issued thereunder, without regard to any other Tennessee or local laws to the contrary.
-Bond Counsel will opine that the pledge of the Metropolitan Government's unlimited taxing power is valid, binding and enforceable against it, and that there is no limitation on the Metropolitan Government's ability to impose sufficient taxes to fund debt service on the Series 2021 Bonds.
+The Act dictates the levy of a tax sufficient to pay debt service of any general obligation Series 2021C Bonds issued thereunder, without regard to any other Tennessee or local laws to the contrary.
+Bond Counsel will opine that the pledge of the Metropolitan Government's unlimited taxing power is valid, binding and enforceable against it, and that there is no limitation on the Metropolitan Government's ability to impose sufficient taxes to fund debt service on the Series 2021C Bonds.
 See "APPENDIX C - FORMS OF OPINIONS OF BOND COUNSEL."

 The 2006 Charter Amendment may limit the Metropolitan Government's ability to raise additional revenues for governmental requirements - other than the payment of general obligation debt service - by increasing property tax rates.
-The information set forth in APPENDIX A and APPENDIX B to this Official Statement details the percentage of the Metropolitan Government's budget funded with ad valorem property tax revenues and provides other pertinent information regarding the Metropolitan Government's Department of Law and Bond Counsel have each opined that a court would likely find the 2006 Charter Amendment to be invalid as an unconstitutional limitation on the exercise of the Metropolitan Council's taxing authority.
+The information set forth in APPENDIX A and APPENDIX B to this Official Statement details the percentage of the Metropolitan Government's budget funded with ad valorem property tax revenues and provides other pertinent information regarding the Metropolitan Government's Collection and expenditure of ad valorem property tax revenues.
+The Metropolitan Government's Department of Law and Bond Counsel have each opined that a court would likely find the 2006 Charter Amendment to be invalid as an unconstitutional limitation on the exercise of the Metropolitan Council's taxing authority.
 Neither the legal effect nor the constitutionality of the 2006 Charter Amendment has been challenged, and the timing and outcome of any such challenge cannot be predicted.

-See also "LITIGATION" for a description of recent taxpayer efforts to amend the Metropolitan Government's Charter to limit the Metropolitan Government's ability to increase property tax rates.
+See also "LITIGATION" for a description of recent taxpayer efforts to amend the limit of the Metropolitan Government's Charter to limit the Metropolitan Government's ability to increase property tax rates.